jtabb1/fnp3-113-obj-rels-rby-collaborating-objects/README.md

 # Collaborating Objects

-## Objective
+## Learning Goals

-1. Gain a deeper understanding of object relations
+- Gain a deeper understanding of object relations
-2. Use other classes and methods within another class to collaboratively send messages to one another
+- Use other classes and methods within another class to collaboratively send messages to one another

 ## Introduction